luk400/vim-jukit/README.md

 <details><summary>Zellij with sixelcat</summary><p>
 &emsp;&#x2022;&nbsp; libsixel-bin (for `img2sixel`)<br>
-&emsp;&#x2022;&nbsp; for inline plotting, zellij currently requires a custom build, that fixes some issues with sixel support.
-You can find my own build script in helpers/sixelcat/install_and_patch_zellij.sh
+&emsp;&#x2022;&nbsp; for inline plotting, zellij currently requires a custom build that fixes some issues with sixel support.
+You can find my own build script in scripts/install_and_patch_zellij.sh (note: personal build helper, Linux/Debian only, may be stale — see the script header)
 </p></details>